metacpan/metacpan-cpan-extracted/distros/L/Locale-CA/README.md

     my $u = Locale::CA->new();

-    # Returns the French names of the provinces if $LANG starts with 'fr'
+    # Returns the French names of the provinces if $LANG starts with 'fr' or
+    #   the lang parameter is set to 'fr'
     my $province = $u->{code2province}{$code};
     my $code  = $u->{province2code}{$province};